Boom1053/Unknown-BuyItems/README.md

 # This is a script I've had for a while, Just added a few configurable options.

-# Required QB-Target
+# Requires QB-Target

-# Change the Model and coords to move the ped
+Change the Model and coords to move the ped

 ["SecretShop"] = {
         model = 'a_c_rhesus',